 Indirect costs must be requested in accordance with Uniform Guidance found in 2 C.F.R.

-Part 200.
+Part 200.414.
 Applicants using a Federally Approved Indirect Cost Rate plan or negotiated indirect cost rate plan, must upload a copy of the document.
 If no document is provided, indirect costs requests will not be considered.
-Refer to Indirect Costs for additional information.
+Refer to MBCC policy B-08 Indirect Costs and Indirect Cost Information Page for additional information.